 Chris Wolff

-Chris leads the team focused on strengthening immunization delivery platforms in priority geographies to reach more underserved communities, and adolescents, with vaccines and other vital services.
+Chris Wolff leads a team that focuses on strengthening immunization delivery platforms to reach more communities with vaccines and other vital services.

-Chris holds a BS in Biology from Wake Forest University and an MPH from the Emory University Rollins School of Public Health.
+Chris has a B.S. in biology from Wake Forest University and an MPH from the Rollins School of Public Health at Emory University.

 More about the foundation